Sallisaw, Oklahoma: Education

+The Stanley Tubbs Memorial Library is a branch of the Eastern Oklahoma District Library System (EODLS).
+The Sallisaw Branch is located in a historic building that once was the Sallisaw railroad station.

 Infrastructure

 The hospital is Northeastern Health Systems Sequoyah (formerly Sequoyah Memorial Hospital), at 213 Redwood Avenue.
 Redbird Smith Health Clinic also provides health-related services.

 Transportation

 The city is served by Sallisaw Municipal Airport (sign KJSV).
 The main runway, designated 17/35, is 4006 feet long by 75 feet wide.
-The facility is attended 7 days per week (0800-1700), except for Federal holidays.
+The facility is attended 7 days per week (0800–1700), except for Federal holidays.
 It has a lighted wind indicator, but no control tower.

 Commercial air transportation is available out of Fort Smith Regional Airport, about 28 miles to the east-southeast.

 Rail freight service is provided by both the Union Pacific and the Kansas City Southern Railway.